 • The Mid-Shore Business and Technology Incubator was a recommendation from the Economic Adjustment Strategy completed by the Chesapeake Bay Region Technical Center of Excellence with primary sponsorship from Maryland Department of Commerce and the U.S. Economic Development Administration.

-• Dorchester County developed the Eastern Shore Innovation Center.
+• Dorchester County developed the Eastern Shore Innovation Center dedicated to creating a flexible and professional work environment for startups and small businesses to ignite, fuel, and thrive.
 The incubator is located in the Dorchester Regional Technology Park.

 Close